Charlesetc/charlesetc/content/fzf-your-path.md

 You can see almost what it looks like by running `compgen -c | fzf` in bash or `whence -pm '*' | fzf` in zsh.

 So I made some keybindings!
+I wasn't able to get bash to add a space after the executable, just zsh.
+Let me know if anyone can figure it out.

 For zsh, add this to your `.zshrc`
 ```zsh